METI Handmade School

 To repair a mud wall, it is possible to wet the broken piece and place it back.
 Bamboo pieces can be replaced individually.

-It’s full lifespan is not known, but so far it has endured over 11 rainy seasons.
+Its full lifespan is not known, but as of 2017 it has endured over 11 rainy seasons.

-Day-labourers working on the construction are subjected to the risks it entails; heights, heavy objects, tools, among others.
+Day-laborers working on the construction are subjected to the risks it entails; heights, heavy objects, tools, among others.
+Builders should also wear appropriate protective equipment such as hardhats and gloves while working to protect against physical injury commonly associated with heavy construction.

 Since access to electricity is limited, a complementary technical system could be an off-grid energy source.